School of Management: Undergraduate Programs

 Also includes the discipline of quantitative methods, and the academic programs in entrepreneurial studies and international business studies

-- Associate Professors: D. Cohn, G. Prabhakar, S. Liu, K. O'Sullivan, J. Scillitoe, V. Sotiropoulos, V. Vadakepat, H. Younies
+- Associate Professors: D. Cohn, C. Kirk, P. Lal Meena, G. Prabhakar, S. Liu, K. O’Sullivan, V. Sotiropoulos, V. Vadakepat, H. Younies

 Statements of Identification

 Toward guiding the long-, mid-, and short-term priorities and initiatives for the school and its stakeholders, these statements send a signal to the community of both the standards of best practice that the school shares in common with, as well as the distinctive competencies that separate it in unique ways from its competitive set and both peer and aspirant institutions of higher learning.